Listen to this post!

 The success of you getting out of the house each morning on time rests on how organized your home is.
 In your home assess your front door entry and foyer, mudroom or utility room and/or the back door from the garage, whichever is the point of entry for most “family traffic” in the mornings and evenings.

 An area to hang coats, backpacks and hats for the kids is essential and a seating area is ideal.
 For parents, ensuring that there is a set area for belongings like your purse and wallet, smart phone chargers and keys storage can help you keep everything in one spot without hunting for them when time is of the essence.
 Try to get in the habit of having your kids place belongings here at night so their morning routine is less stressful.

 Start Small and Work Your Way to Total Home Organization

 Just like getting into a routine for back to school schedules, the same is true for your home’s organization.
-Start off small by decluttering areas that have old homework such as kids’ desks and take down crafts and artwork from last year to make way for the new.
+Start off small by decluttering areas that might be far too cluttered, such as kids’ homework desks and take down crafts and artwork from last year to make way for the new.

 Decide how you want to archive your children’s work.
 A few pieces can be framed and displayed in your home, while others can be scanned or photographed and kept electronically to keep your home clutter free as the school years go on.